preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Here's an example of a refiner present at the top.
 Users can choose to show colleagues from just one of the two departements:

 .. image:: people-rollup-example-refiners-new.png

+In Omnia 7.0 and later, the Refiner menu option is removed.
+Refiner options can now found under "Filter", see: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`

 Layout and Write
 *********************